Long-living prethermalization in nearly integrable spin ladders

 We have linked this result with large overlaps between $Q^+_n$ and $I_n$ and vanishing overlaps between $Q^-_n$ and $I_n$.
 As a consequences of the former overlaps, the relaxation rates for $Q^+_n$ must vanish for both $U=0$ and $\Delta=0$ so that the lowest-order contribution to the relaxation rates is at most of the order of $ \Delta^2 U^2$.
 In contrast to this, the relaxation rates for $Q^-_n$ are of the order of $U^2$.
 Such behaviour explains exceedingly different relaxation times observed for $Q^+_n$ and $Q^-_n$ in the regime of small $U$ and $\Delta$.
 Consequently, in this regime of parameters one deals with a rather specific prethermalization.
 Namely, the number of nearly conserved quantities, $Q^+_{n}$, is twice smaller than the number of LIOMs in the uncoupled chains, where both $Q^+_{n}$ and $Q^-_{n}$ are conserved.

-These findings can be further examined from the point of view of quasiclassical analysis based on the Boltzmann collision integral.
-As we show in the Supplemental Material~\cite{supmat}, both families of charges $Q_n^{\pm}$ are conserved up to order $\Delta^2 U^2$ in a case when the state of the ladder, throughout the whole time, is a product state of two identical states of the two legs.
+These findings can be further examined from the point of view of quasiclassical analysis based on the Boltzmann collision integral{~\cite{PhysRevLett.127.130601,Panfil2023} (see also~\cite{friedman2020,bastianello2021} for the hydrodynamic perspective on the integrability breaking).
+The central assumption here is that each leg of the spin chain is in a state described by the Generalized Gibbs Ensemble (GGE) of the XXZ spin chain~\cite{PhysRevLett.113.187203}.
+The whole system is then in the product state of the two GGE states.
+The coupling between the legs leads then, by the Fermi's golden rule, to an evolution of states of each leg.} As we show in the Supplemental Material~\cite{supmat}, both families of charges $Q_n^{\pm}$ are conserved { during this evolution} up to order $\Delta^2 U^2$ in a case when { the anisotropy parameters and the states of the two legs are identical}.
 Otherwise, $Q_n^{-}$ may acquire dynamics at lower orders while $Q_n^{+}$ does not.
 Our results reinforce this quasiclassical picture.

-Our reasoning is general and holds true also for other systems which are integrable along two intersecting lines in the parameter space.
-The essential conditions is that the LIOMs on both integrable lines have large mutual overlaps in the vicinity of the crossing point.
+Our reasoning is general and { is expected to hold true also for other systems which are integrable along two intersecting lines in the parameter space.
+However, this should be verified by direct calculations.} The essential conditions is that the LIOMs on both integrable lines have large mutual overlaps in the vicinity of the crossing point.
 Then, in the vicinity of this point one may expect long-living prethermalization with relaxation rates that increase with the fourth power of the distance in the parameter space from the intersection point.
-This is in contrast to the case of generic nearly integrable systems where relaxation rates increase with second power of the perturbation.
+This is in contrast to the case of generic nearly integrable systems where relaxation rates increase with second power of the perturbation. { The long-living prethermalization in the studied ladder leads to a very slow relaxation of the energy current \cite{supmat} that should also be visible as a high thermal conductivity.}

 [1]{\uppercase\expandafter{\romannumeral #1 }} {S\arabic{figure}} {S\arabic{figure}} [1]{#1} [1]{[#1]} {S\arabic{page}} {S\arabic{equation}} {S\arabic{figure}} {S\Roman{equation}} {S\arabic{equation}} \onecolumngrid